dorvk/CoreDataManager/README.md

 - `fetchAll()`

-Fetches all entities and returns an array of T
+Fetches all entities and returns an array of T where T: NSManagedObject

     var items: [T] = CoreDataManager.fetchAll()